 Traditionally, panettone and pandoro are served with a spoonful of this rich cream.
 But it is also ideal with any pie, cake or even fresh fruit so learn how to make mascarpone with me!

 Why you'll love this recipe

 You may be wondering just what is mascarpone cream?
 In northern Italy, mascarpone cream (or crema al mascarpone) is a thick, rich cream that is served with Italian Christmas cake like my mini panettone and pandoro for dessert.
-However the traditional recipe includes eggs.
-This version is egg free and still delicious!

 While I love the eggy mascarpone cream, you need to be sure you have the freshest, safest eggs.
 This is something we can't always be sure of so egg free mascarpone cream is a good option.

-This recipe is super easy and quick to prepare.
+This whipped mascarpone cream recipe is super easy and quick to prepare.
 Just like homemade whipped cream but a little more dense and much more creamy to eat!

 Because this is a very stable cream, it can be flavored in various ways and used in many mascarpone desserts such as tiramisu or cannoli cake.
 It is perfect as a cake and pie filling or topping as well as a simple, elegant dessert with sponge fingers and fresh fruit.
 Or dollop onto a slice of German Plum Cake or old fashioned fresh Apple Cake.

 For complete ingredient quantities and full instructions, please scroll to the printable recipe card bottom of the page.

-Only 4 ingredients are needed for this easy recipe.
+Only 4 ingredients are needed for this easy mascarpone whipped cream.

-- Whipping Cream - Of course you need to use full fat: this is not a low fat recipe!
+- Whipping Cream - Of course you need to use full fat cream - this is not a low fat recipe!

-- adding finely grated lemon or orange zest
+- Add finely grated lemon or orange zest.

 - Add sifted powered sugar to cream in the bowl of a stand mixer.